HoYoungChun/TensorFlow_study/README.md

 * Learning from sequential data with recurrent neural networks

 **LESSON 8 Introduction to TensorFlow Lite**
-* Learn how you can use TensorFlow lite to build machine learning apps on Android
-* iOS and iOT devices
+* Learn how you can use TensorFlow lite to build machine learning apps on Android, iOS and iOT devices